Bring Criminals to Justice Across the Globe Using Digital Evidence

 Elevate Your Skills with Real-World Simulations

-Eighty-six percent of executives reported their company experienced a cyber incident or data theft, loss, or attack between 2017 and 2018.1 With a stat like that, it’s no wonder employment for careers like information security analyst are growing much faster than average and on pace for up to 128,500 jobs by 2026.2
+Cyber incidents have been identified as the most important business risk across the globe.1 It’s no wonder employment for careers like information security analyst are growing much faster than average and on pace for up to 219,500 jobs by 2031.2

 As a graduate of this specialization, you’ll be prepared for entry-level opportunities in industries like law enforcement, health care information security, and corporate or industrial security.

 As a digital forensics investigator, you would work with law enforcement agencies and private firms to obtain digital information in a way that’s vital to closing investigations and prosecuting cybercriminals.
 You’d also be the expert that rebuilds the system to recover lost data if equipment has been damaged.3

 As a network security administrator, you’d be in charge of tasks like monitoring suspicious activity, running regular backups, and maintaining user accounts.
 You’d be the person to detect weakness in an organization’s network and develop internal procedures to find those vulnerabilities.4